22 Tips to Optimize Your Kindle Reading Experience

 I prefer using dark mode for more comfortable reading at night.At night the white background of my Kindle strains my eyes.
 On newer Kindle models, you can enable Dark mode by tapping or swiping on the arrow at the top of your screen.
 Alternatively, you can navigate to All Settings/Settings → Screen and Brightness → Appearance, where you can select either light mode or dark mode.

 The black background and white text make it far more comfortable to read at night.
-Additionally, The adjustable warm light also enables more comfortable reading at night.
+Additionally, the adjustable warm light also enables more comfortable reading at night.
 All Kindle devices, except the Kindle Basics, support adjustable warm light.

 18.Take A Screenshot